leslie-werner/bikesharing/README.md

 <!--There is a high-level summary of the results and two additional visualizations are suggested for future analysis (5 pt) -->

 Starting a bike sharing service could be a good business adventure.
 When looking at the data, we can see that a majority of the users are using the bikes for around 20 minutes.
+When looking at figure 2, we can see that males tend to take longer than females per bike ride.
+If figure 3 and 4 are examined, the trend is that most of the users ride around the typical start and end time of work with males being a majority of the users.
+Most of the users who are subscribers are on the male and tend most subscribers tend to use during the weekday.
+More visualizations that could be considered would be finding the percent difference between genders who subscribe.
+Another visualization could be knowing the age range of users.